Preparing for Your Flight

 Entry, Exit & Visa Requirements

 Some countries require entry and exit fees, as well as visas.
 Check to see if your country has requirements in the "Entry, Exit & Visa Requirements" section of your country's page.
-Simply enter the country's name on the Department of State's U.S. Passports & International Travel site to learn more.
+Simply enter the country's name on the Department of State's Country Information page to learn more.
 You can also learn about any entry, exit, or visa requirements via the embassy of the country you're visiting.
 Click here to find your country's embassy in the U.S.